About this more social, emotional, and philosophically-oriented, stream-of- consciousness, alter-id, techno!-diary, companion to AIgitated.

 I look at the 5- and 4-star percentages.
 I will probably dismiss an item if those two combined aren’t 86% or higher, and I note the total number of reviews.
 If this is substantial, that carries some weight; if only a few, I surmise they are likely shills and disregard the item.

-I look at the bottom two ratings, the 1- and 2-stars.
-If that is no more than 6 percent, that bodes well.
-But I take time to look them over because often, many are off-topic, panning delivery, the packaging, or customer service rather than the item, and so I disregard them.
-This usually means 4 percent or less are actually bad reviews of the items.
+I look at the bottom two ratings, the 1—and 2-stars.
+If the percentage is no more than 6 percent, that bodes well.
+But I take time to look them over because often, many are off-topic, focusing on delivery, packaging, or customer service rather than the item, and so I disregard.
+This usually means that 4 percent or less of the reviews are bad reviews of the item.

 But here’s the key: I give great weight to the remaining bad reviews that are well-written and make very specific observations, especially if, say, the item is photography equipment of which I am knowledgeable, and I can tell the reviewer is knowledgeable, and especially if I find agreement from others of commensurate knowledge.

-Bottom line: A few well-founded and presented narratives contrary to the sense of the commons and common group-think often have a greater impact on me: The 4 percent can trump the 86+ percent.
+The bottom line is that a few well-founded and presented narratives, contrary to the sense of the commons and common group-think, often have a greater impact on me: The 4 percent can trump the 86+ percent.

 I apply the same principle when I am assessing socio-techno-politico discussions.
 (No, we can’t avoid the political aspects of this general subject because those of low knowledge in high places, ceding to agents of influence, will control our destiny.)

-I’m obviously not a modern techno-Luddite; I’m not a die-hard contrarian.
-I’m just an old goat who has been through situations over the course of his life that have some of the same qualities and uncertainties as this broad subject.
+I’m not a modern techno-Luddite; I’m not a die-hard contrarian.
+I’m just an old goat who has been through situations throughout his life that have some of the same qualities and uncertainties as this broad subject.
 But none of them had the same aura of developing crisis about them that we are sensing now.

 The concept of crisis has equal elements of danger and opportunity.
 The developing era of IT has the potential for both maximum benefit and destruction for everyone, everywhere.
 And as I have said above about how I evaluate these kinds of things, I think it wise to pay attention to that ainxiousness,™ that squeezing tension in my head caused by a concrete yet nebulous, known but inchoate and indescribable sense of disruption, discord, and disconnect that gives me aigita™ for which there is no pepto.

-Have I hit on anything you may be feeling but were afraid to admit, afraid to seem out of touch, feeling afraid to speak your mind in these disturbing times about yet another potential disruption in your life?
-Then join this old goat and feel free to say what you will about this topic (in accordance with the common-sense site rules).
+Have I hit on anything you may be feeling but were afraid to admit, seem out of touch, or speak your mind in these disturbing times about yet another potential disruption in your life?
+Then join this old goat and feel free to say what you will about this topic (within the common-sense site rules).

 Are there any other benefits to subscribing?
-If you do, and then get down on your hands and knees, I might climb on your back and use it as my billy pulpit to rave agin’ “the machine”…machine learnin’… and whatever else is related that gives me agita and causes me techno-ennui.
+If you do, and then get down on your hands and knees, I might climb on your back and use it as my bully-billy pulpit to rave agin’ “the machine”…machine learnin’… and whatever else is related that gives me and causes me techno-social ennui.

 Where else will you find an offer like tha-a-a-a-at?